TimeWarpEngineering/timewarp-state/Documentation/Migrations/Migration8-9.md

 # Migration

-## From 7.x to 8.x
+## From 8.x to 9.x

+You now have to explicitly register all middleware.

-### MediatR 11 to 12 migration
+### MediatR 12.0 to 12.1 migration

-In this release we migrate from MediatR 11 to 12 see the MediatR migration notes here https://github.com/jbogard/MediatR/wiki/Migration-Guide-11.x-to-12.0
+In this release we migrate from MediatR 11 to 12 see the MediatR migration notes here https://github.com/jbogard/MediatR/wiki/Migration-Guide-12.0-to-12.1